AlessandroGiulivo/sciprog/README.md

 and ranks all “candidate” genes according to their vicinity to the seed genes on the network.

 It returns:
-- a `results.txt` file containing the ranked list of the candidate genes, including the scores of their vicinty to the seed genes;
+- a `results.txt` file containing the ranked list of the candidate genes, including the scores of their vicinity to the seed genes;
 - a `resultsDetailed.txt` file with more detailed information on the results.
 - (optionally) a `resultBarplot.pdf` file that graphically compares the scores of the individual candidate genes
 - (optionally) a `resultNetwork.pdf` file that shows how distant or close seed genes and candidate genes are within the PPI network.